 Such contaminants can vary, but the main ones are chemicals, oil, water, and substances that are silicone-based in nature.

-If any of these contaminants have found their way to the surface or have been trapped in your paint gun, then you will most likely face fisheyes problem when painting.
+If any of these contaminants have found their way to the surface or have been trapped in your paint gun, you will most likely face fisheyes problem when painting.

 Removing Fisheye Craters from the Surface